aminovpavel/meshpipe-go/docs/architecture.md

-# MW Malla Capture — Architecture Draft
+# Meshtastic Capture Service — Architecture Draft

 ## Overview
 The Go capture service ingests Meshtastic MQTT messages, applies optional decryption, decodes protobuf payloads, and writes normalized records into SQLite.
-The data model mirrors the legacy Python tool so the existing Malla web UI can continue reading from the same tables while we swap out the producer.
+Meshworks Malla deploys this build today, but the architecture is intentionally generic so any Meshtastic installation can reuse the same pipeline and schema.

 ```
 +-----------+       +-----------------+       +-----------------+